pubnub/react-chat-components/lib/README.md

 } from "@pubnub/react-chat-components";
 ```

-2. Create your PubNub client and rest of the configuration for the Chat, which serves as a common
+3. Create your PubNub client and rest of the configuration for the Chat provider.
-   context for all of the components:

 ```jsx
 const pubnub = new PubNub({